ellemcfarlane/randomforestbtc/README.md

 To input custom data point, click on the manual input tab and fill in the appropriate fields.

 ### Retrain model
-To train your own model, and view prediction results, do the following:
+To train your own model, and view prediction results, edit this part of the script:
 ```
     RFregressor = RandomForestRegressor(20)
     RFregressor.build_forest(X_train, y_train)